 What is Cardano?

-Cardano is a proof of stake blockchain with smart contract support.
-Similar to the likes of Ethereum, its often described as an Ethereum killer, as it can be deemed to be a competitor or a threat.
+Cardano is a proof-of-stake blockchain with smart contract support.
+Like Ethereum, it is often described as an Ethereum killer, as it can be deemed a competitor or a threat.

 Cardano aims to be low-cost and scalable.
-In contrast to Ethereum and they enable owners of ADA to help operate its network and vote on changes to its software rules.
+In contrast to Ethereum, they enable holders of ADA to help operate its network and vote on changes to its software rules.
 Whilst developers use the Cardano blockchain for smart contracts and building decentralized applications.

 They state that they are the first blockchain platform to be built through peer-reviewed research, to be secure enough to protect the data of billions, scalable enough to accommodate global systems, and robust enough to support foundational change.

-The blockchain has been released in stages with the aim to release better, cleaner and more secure code.
-In fact, the network recently upgraded to “Mary,” (the hard fork) allowing users to create tokens that run on Cardano natively, just like their own token ADA does.
+The blockchain has been released in stages with the aim of releasing better, cleaner and more secure code.
+In fact, the network recently upgraded to “Mary” (the hard fork), allowing users to create tokens that run on Cardano natively, just like their own token ADA does.
 So similar to ERC-20 tokens that can be created and transacted on the Ethereum network, native tokens will open up similar functionality for Cardano.